adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 As you might notice, there are dead trees rising up from the lake.
 You might be asking yourself: Why were the trees growing from the bottom of a lake to begin with?

-As it turns out, these trees didn't initially start growing from the lake, but grew as regualr trees on dry land next to a river.
+As it turns out, these trees didn't initially start growing from the lake, but grew as regular trees on dry land next to a river.
 However, that soon changed on a quiet summer night in 1959 when [an unexpected earthquake](https://en.wikipedia.org/wiki/1959_Hebgen_Lake_earthquake) shook the earth so hard that 80 million tons of land came crashing down from the nearby mountains into the river.

 The mud, rocks, and debris from the landslide dammed the river, resulting in the birth of a new lake called Quake (or Earthquake) Lake.
-Something tells me the geological anomoly reveals only a hint of just how powerful this geothermal region really is.
+Something tells me the geological anomaly reveals only a hint of just how powerful this geothermal region really is.

 It's hard to tell exactly the difference from Montana and Wyoming, but Montana seems to be a bit more green.